Blue text indicates the criteria for children working at the expected level.

-Counting on and back to add and take away
+Counting on to add

 Expressive Arts and Design –

-Role playing as superheroes
+Role playing as train/bus drivers

 Personal, Social and Emotional Development –

-ELG Children show sensitivity to others’ needs and feelings, and form positive relationships with adults and other children.
+Children show sensitivity to others’ needs and feelings, and form positive relationships with adults and other children.

 They are confident to speak in a familiar group.